Earthstar Works

 Tiger face right profile in B&WNice to be back again.
 This entry was written in conjunction with a simultaneously posted article in Adding Insult.
 And that's a very rare occurrence, lemme tell ya.
 So I recommend you read that one first, as it both inspired and feeds into this one.

 Welcome back.
 When I was a young adult, one summer I met a guy in Ringling's who worked the center ring cage with a trained Siberian tiger.
 People used to call such performers lion tamers.
 But no big cat, no matter how well trained, is ever truly tame.
 Just ask Roy Horn, whose prize tiger, a 5-year-old raised by Roy since it was a cub, badly injured him when he fell during a show.
-Even if Montecore was trying to help Roy by dragging him to safety, it didn't do so "tamely".
+Even if Mantecore was trying to help Roy by dragging him to safety, it didn't do so "tamely".
 It acted on instinct in an unfamiliar situation.
 Pretty much par for the course for any species, ain't it?

 Anyway, barring some solo "tricks", the heart of this guy's act was pretty simple.
 He got the cat to jump onto a very tall stool.
 Then he had a draft horse wearing a thick leather protective pad on its back and neck - sometimes a pad the same dark reddish color as the horse, sometimes a white-and-gray striped pad that mimicked the tiger's coat - walk between the legs of the stool and stop while the trainer coaxed the tiger to step down onto the horse's back.
 The horse would then circle slowly around the cage to a second stool and the trainer would signal the tiger to jump onto that stool.